Red Orchestra (espionage): AGIS leaflets

 From 1942 onwards, the group started to produce leaflets that were signed with AGIS in reference to the Spartan King Agis IV, who fought against corruption for his people.
-Naming the newspaper Agis, was originally the idea of John Rittmeister.
+Naming the newspaper Agis, was originally a name chosen by Libertas Schulze-Boysen.
 The pamphlets had titles like, The becoming of the Nazi movement, Call for opposition, Freedom and violence and Appeal to All Callings and Organisations to resist the government.
 The writing of the AGIS leaflet series was a mix of Schulze-Boysen and Walter Küchenmeister, a communist political writer, who would often include copy from KPD members and through contacts.

 They were often left in phone booths or selected addresses from the phone book.
 Extensive precautions were taken, including wearing gloves, using many different typewriters and destroying the carbon paper.
 John Graudenz also produced, running duplicate mimeograph machines in the apartment of Anna Krauss.

 On 15 February 1942, the group wrote the large 6-page pamphlet called Die Sorge Um Deutschlands Zukunft geht durch das Volk!
 (Anxiety about Germany's future is moving through the people!).
 The master copy was arranged by the potter Cato Bontjes van Beek and the pamphlet was written up by Maria Terwiel on her typewriter, five copies at a time.
 The paper describes how the care of Germany's future is decided by the people... and called for the opposition to the war, the Nazis, all Germans who now threaten the future of all.
 A copy survives to the present day.

-The text first analysed the current situation: contrary to the Nazi propaganda, most German armies were in retreat, the number of war dead was in the millions.
+The text first analysed the current situation: contrary to the Nazi propaganda, most German armies were in retreat and the number of war dead was in the millions.
 Inflation, scarcity of goods, plant closures, labour agitation and corruption in State authorities were occurring all the time.
 Then the text examined German war crimes: